Take a look below at some of our most Frequently Asked Questions.

 Is a power booster required with disc brakes?

-No. Although a power booster gives a good pedal feel, manual brakes work fine.
+No. Although a power booster will provide a pedal feel that feels better when applied, manual brakes work fine.

 What are the symptoms of a bad power booster?

-A bad power booster will give a very hard pedal, it will feel like you need two feet to stop the car.
+A bad power booster will give a very hard pedal and will feel like you need two feet to stop the car.

 What does a booster do?

-A power boooster helps assist pushing the master cylinder piston when you apply the brakes.
+A power brake booster helps assist pushing the master cylinder piston when you apply the brakes.

 How much pressure should I be getting to the wheels with a power booster?

 Typically you should expect about 1000 psi. to the wheels for a disc brake system.
 A disc brake system requires this amount of pressure so be careful when using a smaller 7" booster that puts out only 900 psi pressure.
-Use our AC2004K Pressure Tester Kit to get a pressure reading at any point in the braking system.
+Use our Brake Pressure Gauge Kit (p/n:AC2010K) to get a pressure reading at any point in the brake system.

 What size booster do I need?